Akamai Technologies (NASDAQ:AKAM) Price Target Raised to $160.00

-Akamai Technologies (NASDAQ:AKAM - Get Free Report) had its target price lifted by equities researchers at UBS Group from $110.00 to $160.00 in a note issued to investors on Friday,MarketScreener reports.
+Akamai Technologies (NASDAQ:AKAM - Get Free Report) had its price objective boosted by research analysts at Citigroup from $110.00 to $160.00 in a report issued on Friday,MarketScreener reports.
 The firm currently has a "neutral" rating on the technology infrastructure company's stock.
-UBS Group's target price suggests a potential upside of 18.79% from the company's current price.
+Citigroup's price objective indicates a potential upside of 4.23% from the company's previous close.

-AKAM has been the topic of a number of other reports.
-Oppenheimer upped their price target on Akamai Technologies from $115.00 to $130.00 and gave the stock an "outperform" rating in a research note on Thursday, April 23rd.
-Raymond James Financial set a $120.00 price target on Akamai Technologies in a research note on Thursday, March 12th.
-Scotiabank upped their price target on Akamai Technologies from $105.00 to $120.00 and gave the stock a "sector outperform" rating in a research note on Friday, February 20th.
-Wall Street Zen cut Akamai Technologies from a "buy" rating to a "hold" rating in a research note on Saturday, January 31st.
-Finally, Weiss Ratings reiterated a "hold (c)" rating on shares of Akamai Technologies in a research note on Friday, March 27th.
-Eleven analysts have rated the stock with a Buy rating, nine have assigned a Hold rating and two have assigned a Sell rating to the company's stock.
-According to MarketBeat.com, Akamai Technologies presently has an average rating of "Hold" and an average target price of $122.80.
+A number of other research firms also recently issued reports on AKAM.
+HSBC boosted their price target on shares of Akamai Technologies from $134.00 to $171.00 in a research note on Monday.
+KeyCorp boosted their target price on Akamai Technologies from $115.00 to $120.00 and gave the company an "overweight" rating in a research report on Friday, February 20th.
+Piper Sandler restated a "neutral" rating and set a $156.00 price target (up from $114.00) on shares of Akamai Technologies in a research report on Friday, May 8th.
+Weiss Ratings reaffirmed a "hold (c)" rating on shares of Akamai Technologies in a research note on Friday, March 27th.
+Finally, DA Davidson boosted their price objective on Akamai Technologies from $115.00 to $125.00 and gave the company a "buy" rating in a report on Thursday, February 12th.
+Twelve analysts have rated the stock with a Buy rating, eight have given a Hold rating and two have issued a Sell rating to the company's stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of "Hold" and an average target price of $145.29.

 Insiders Place Their Bets

-In other news, EVP Anthony P. Williams sold 15,000 shares of the stock in a transaction on Wednesday, March 11th.
+In related news, EVP Mani Sundaram sold 1,722 shares of the business's stock in a transaction on Monday, March 9th.
+The stock was sold at an average price of $98.58, for a total transaction of $169,754.76.
+Following the completion of the transaction, the executive vice president directly owned 21,647 shares of the company's stock, valued at $2,133,961.26.
+The trade was a 7.37% decrease in their position.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, EVP Anthony P. Williams sold 15,000 shares of the company's stock in a transaction dated Wednesday, March 11th.
 The stock was sold at an average price of $104.29, for a total value of $1,564,350.00.
-Following the sale, the executive vice president directly owned 22,064 shares in the company, valued at approximately $2,301,054.56.
-This trade represents a 40.47% decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP Mani Sundaram sold 1,722 shares of the stock in a transaction on Monday, March 9th.
-The shares were sold at an average price of $98.58, for a total value of $169,754.76.
-Following the completion of the sale, the executive vice president owned 21,647 shares in the company, valued at approximately $2,133,961.26.
-The trade was a 7.37% decrease in their ownership of the stock.
+Following the sale, the executive vice president owned 22,064 shares in the company, valued at approximately $2,301,054.56.
+This trade represents a 40.47% decrease in their position.
 Additional details regarding this sale are available in the official SEC disclosure.
-In the last 90 days, insiders sold 57,454 shares of company stock valued at $5,889,371.
+In the last 90 days, insiders sold 53,954 shares of company stock valued at $5,511,371.
 2.30% of the stock is owned by company insiders.

-Hedge funds have recently modified their holdings of the stock.
-Rakuten Investment Management Inc. purchased a new position in Akamai Technologies in the third quarter valued at $5,323,000.
-Fox Run Management L.L.C. increased its holdings in Akamai Technologies by 467.7% in the third quarter.
-Fox Run Management L.L.C. now owns 19,144 shares of the technology infrastructure company's stock valued at $1,450,000 after buying an additional 15,772 shares during the last quarter.
-National Pension Service increased its holdings in Akamai Technologies by 48.5% in the third quarter.
-National Pension Service now owns 68,111 shares of the technology infrastructure company's stock valued at $5,160,000 after buying an additional 22,242 shares during the last quarter.
+Large investors have recently bought and sold shares of the business.
+Rakuten Investment Management Inc. purchased a new position in Akamai Technologies in the third quarter valued at approximately $5,323,000.
+Fox Run Management L.L.C. lifted its position in shares of Akamai Technologies by 467.7% during the 3rd quarter.
+Fox Run Management L.L.C. now owns 19,144 shares of the technology infrastructure company's stock worth $1,450,000 after buying an additional 15,772 shares during the last quarter.
+National Pension Service boosted its holdings in shares of Akamai Technologies by 48.5% in the 3rd quarter.
+National Pension Service now owns 68,111 shares of the technology infrastructure company's stock valued at $5,160,000 after buying an additional 22,242 shares in the last quarter.
 Grantham Mayo Van Otterloo & Co.
-LLC increased its holdings in Akamai Technologies by 42.4% in the third quarter.
+LLC boosted its holdings in shares of Akamai Technologies by 42.4% in the 3rd quarter.
 Grantham Mayo Van Otterloo & Co.
-LLC now owns 251,322 shares of the technology infrastructure company's stock valued at $19,040,000 after buying an additional 74,791 shares during the last quarter.
-Finally, Nordea Investment Management AB increased its holdings in Akamai Technologies by 39.9% in the third quarter.
-Nordea Investment Management AB now owns 3,437,472 shares of the technology infrastructure company's stock valued at $258,739,000 after buying an additional 980,966 shares during the last quarter.
-94.28% of the stock is currently owned by institutional investors and hedge funds.
+LLC now owns 251,322 shares of the technology infrastructure company's stock valued at $19,040,000 after buying an additional 74,791 shares in the last quarter.
+Finally, New York Life Investment Management LLC grew its position in shares of Akamai Technologies by 71.5% in the 3rd quarter.
+New York Life Investment Management LLC now owns 34,051 shares of the technology infrastructure company's stock valued at $2,580,000 after buying an additional 14,192 shares during the last quarter.
+Hedge funds and other institutional investors own 94.28% of the company's stock.

 Here are the key news stories impacting Akamai Technologies this week: